Joe-Barrett/osoui-compose-files/docs/src/pubsub.rst

 **Figure 6.
 Screenshot to show the Scalar Attributes of the sys/tg_test/1 Tango device.**

-Once the tango test device is confirmed as RUNNING, go to the ‘Dashboard’ of the webjive suite.
+Once the tango test device is confirmed as RUNNING, go to the ‘Dashboard’ of the Webjive suite.
 From the right hand side widget menu, select the “Attribute Display” widget and drag and drop an instance over onto the left hand side canvas.
 Configure the widget as:

 - Device: sys/tg_test/1
 - Attribute: double_scalar